Personal Tax -> Stocks, Bonds etc. -> Make Use of Investment Losses

 If desired, after you sell shares to utilize the loss, you can then repurchase them, but wait at least 30 days in order to avoid having your loss disallowed as a superficial loss.
+If you have any of the same shares remaining at the end of the 30-day period, you will still have a superficial loss.
 The loss will also be a superficial loss if the shares are repurchased by a person affiliated with you, such as your spouse or common-law partner.

 Do not transfer the shares to your RRSP or TFSA at a loss, because the losses will not be deductible at any time.